 Statistical Methods Seminar Description

-- Program theory
+- Program theory and Logic Models

 - Needs assessment

 - Time and discounting

 - Sem and decision tree extensions of cost-benefit analysis.

 Mwarumba Mwavita is the Director of the Center for Educational Research and Evaluation (CERE) at Oklahoma State University.
 In addition, he is an Assistant Professor in the Research, Evaluation, Measurement and Statistics (REMS) program in the School of Educational Studies (SES).
 He received his Bachelor’s Degree in Physics and Education at Kenyatta University, Master’s at University of Central Oklahoma, and Ph.D. in Research, Evaluation, Measurement, and Statistics from Oklahoma State University in 2005.
 He teaches general linear model (ANOVA, Regression, Multivariate), Mixed Models, and Program Evaluation seminars.

 If you need to analyze a program or to conduct cost-effectiveness or cost-benefit analyses, this seminar is for you.
 You should have a good working knowledge of the principles and practice of elementary statistical inference.
 You do not need to know matrix algebra, calculus, or decision theory (although knowledge of decision theory might be beneficial).
 Participants from a variety of fields, including sociology, psychology, education, human development, marketing, business, biology, medicine, political science, communication, and governmental and nonprofit agencies, will benefit from the seminar.

 For those who have enrolled in the seminar please download these files onto your computer before the first day of the seminar.
 The files are password protected to respect the intellectual property rights of the instructors.
 By using your login information you agree not to share your login information or the content protected by it.